1. How to submit your videos?

 (please save your video in the below format with your full name_chefchicken)

 You have until 18th April 2021 (close time 11:59 pm AEDT) to submit your video entry.

 3. How to record a video on your phone/laptop

 If your laptop has an inbuilt webcam you can use this, if not we recommend you use your mobile phone.
 Make sure you don’t have music overlaid to avoid your video being removed for copyright reasons.

 4. How long should the video be?

 5. Product display requirements

-At least one product per video used & displayed at some point in the video.
+Product must be used & displayed at some point in the video.